 My favorite way is at room temperature with a sprinkling of powdered sugar.
 It also works well with a scoop of ice cream, as most cobblers do.

 Individual desserts: make them in ramekins and serve each person their own little cute dessert.

 - Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
 This will make the process so much easier!

-- Fruit layer: stone fruit in general works fantastically well in this recipe.
+- Fruit layer variations: stone fruit in general works fantastically well in this recipe.
 On their own or a mix of them, like plums and peaches or nectarines.

-- Crust topping: you can use just about any pie dough you want, whether store bought or homemade.
-It can also be a chocolate dough recipe that pairs well with plums, or, if you like a sweeter plum cobbler, a sugar cookie dough, they type used for cut outs.
+- Crust topping: you can use just about any pie dough you want, whether store-bought or homemade.
+If it's plain, add some cinnamon to the filling.
+It can also be a chocolate dough recipe that pairs well with plums, or a sugar cookie dough if you like a sweeter plum cobbler.

 - Make ahead: the dough can be kept in the refrigerator for a week or frozen for a month or more.
 You can use frozen fruit if there's no other option but be careful with the amount of liquid they will release.
 Use the 2 tablespoons of cornstarch stated in the recipe.